-Quick Guide to Using TERCOR.sml If you are already familiar with SML functions and syntax ... and you just want to Run TERCOR.sml , this Quick Guide will help you.
+Quick Guide to Using TERCOR.sml If you are already familiar with SML functions and syntax ... and you just want to Run TERCOR.sml, this Quick Guide will help you.
 BEFORE you run TERCOR.sml Run SRFI.sml.
 It produces the SRFI, PVI, and PBI rasters that TERCOR.sml uses as input rasters.
 From the vendor's metadata, note the following information items: SITE NAME, COLLECTION DATE, SUN ELEVATION ANGLE, SUN AZIMUTH ANGLE, and IMAGING SYSTEM.
-AFTER you run the script, the script will ask you to provide or to accept specific information items via a series of Popup Windows , in the following order: CONSOLE-WINDOW ADJUSTMENT: Use your mouse to adjust the size and placement of the Console Window.
+AFTER you run the script, the script will ask you to provide or to accept specific information items via a series of Popup Windows, in the following order: CONSOLE-WINDOW ADJUSTMENT: Use your mouse to adjust the size and placement of the Console Window.
 You need to be able to view its contents as the script runs and prints data to it.
-SITE-NAME ENTRY: Type in the SITE NAME, e.g., Stockton, CA and type it e.g. 4 for Landsat 7 ETM+ GI SKY SPECTRAL IPPADIANCE EPACTION ENTRY: Accept the default entry 0.40.
+SITE-NAME ENTRY: Type in the SITE NAME, e.g., Stockton, CA IMAGER-NUMBER SELECTION: From the list, select an Imager Number and type it, e.g., 4 for Landsat 7 ETM+.
+GL SKY SPECTRAL-IRRADIANCE FRACTION ENTRY: Accept the default entry, 0.40.
 If you believe that the sky spectral-irradiance fraction (of the total spectral irradiance) is higher than this, entry a different fraction.
 This might be the case for hazier atmospheric conditions at low elevations.
-SUN-ELEVATION-ANGLE ENTRY: Type in the angle as: NN.NN.
-SUN-AZIMUTH-ANGLE ENTRY: Type in the angle as: NNN.NN.
-SRFI, PVI, and PBI RASTERS are input rasters. □ A new set of SRFI, PVI, and PBI RASTERS are output rasters.
-You might put them in a new .RVC Project File called TERCOR.RVC.
-The script takes a few minutes (up to 15 minutes) depending on the size of the imager file being processed.
+SUN-ELEVATION-ANGLE ENTRY: Type in the angle as: NNN.NN.
+SRFI, PVI, and PBI RASTERS are input rasters.
+A new set of SRFI, PVI, and PBI RASTERS are output rasters.
+You might put them in a new .RVC Project File called TERCOR.RVC. imager file being processed.